This article serves as a guide to members who aren't sure about their Area

 Area membership is determined by district branch membership; that is, one

-must be a member of a district branch in an Area to be a member of that Area
+must be a member of a district branch within an Area to be a member of that

-and eligible to elect the Area trustee.
-Area trustees are elected every three
+Area and eligible to elect the Area trustee.
+Area trustees are elected every

-years on a rotating schedule.
-Areas 1, 4, and 7 in 2009 will elect their Area
+three years on a rotating schedule.
+Areas 3 and 6 will elect their Area

 All APA members, except medical student members, international members,